-As discussed in Note 13 to the financial statements, in February 2020, a state of emergency was declared that could have a negative financial effect on the District.
+As discussed in Note 13 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
 Our opinion is not modified with respect to this matter.

 Other Matters